louisrli/anki-reverso-cloze/README.md

 ```
 </details>

-After creating a note type and importing the CSV, you'll get cards that have the
+After creating a note type and importing the CSV, you'll have cloze cards that have the
 following respective front and back sides:

 ### Front